IEntin/ClientServer/docs/README.md

 SNAPPY is simpler to use, it does not require to save uncompressed size.\
 ZSTD shows the same elapsed as SNAPPY, ~15% slower than LZ4, and high compression ratio as expected.\
 High compression ratio might be good for encryption and security.\
-ZSTD does not require saving of uncompressed size as well.
+ZSTD does not require saving of uncompressed size as well.\
+Software allows mixing different compression algorithms, for instance,\
+server can be configured to compress data using LZ4, but the client usually sending much longer input\
+messages will compress data using ZSTD.
+Headers accompanying sent data contain necessary information, so that\
+receiving end applies correct decompression algorithm.
+Some tests in LogicTests.cpp verify this possibility.

 Server allows multi phase request processing.
 The preprocessor phase in the current code\
 is generation of the specific key and sorting requests by this key.
+This can be useful if\
+processing requires data from another source and sorting by the key reduces the number of queries.

 Business logic, compression, task multithreading, and communication layers are decoupled.